">

 What to pack - What NOT To Pack!

-"Getting excited, I would hope so"
+"Getting excited, We would hope so"

 Firstly if you are flying, check you bag limits and weight, as a rule of thumb, two bags up to a maximum of 20 Kgs.
 You are also allowed some hand luggage which can be an overnight style case or bag usually less than 5 kgs.
 Check with the NEW RULES about hand luggage and security with the airline before leaving.
 Most of the airline rest rooms carry toothbrushes, soap etc, but you might like to throw in a few small things to freshen up with, BUT leave out anything sharp.

-Long flights can knock you about!
-It is a good idea to carry on a pullover or jacket, for on long trips these will come in handy.
 Ear plugs are good as are mild sleeping pills and soft shoes.
-If you can check in on line take a look at the seating and pick a seat you will be comfortable in.
+If you can check in online take a look at the seating and pick a seat you will be comfortable in.
+Some airlines are now charging for seat selection.

 Australian Airport Customs

 Check everything including carry-on luggage.
 If you have a stop-over on the way and decide to buy a few things remember to declare what you need to on arrival.
+DON'T take any food of the plane to eat later.
 Do not spoil your visit.
-Be prepared as Custom inspection arrival lines in Australia can take some time to move through.

 The Weather in Australia